-You'll likely want these iPhones if you're looking for something with an OLED display and great cameras, but want a much better price than the latest iPhone 11 Pro models.
+You'll likely want these iPhones if you're looking for something with an OLED display and great cameras, but want a much lower price than the iPhone 11 Pro models.

 Since these were removed from sale by Apple, an official price drop never occurred.
 They sold for $999 at 64GB of storage with silver and gold color options, however prices have come down as retailers look to move closeout inventory by offering Apple iPhone deals.

 The iPhone XR was Apple's more budget friendly option with Face ID built in.
 It was the first to feature the LCD Liquid Retina Display and had an even better battery life than its iPhone XS siblings.

 The iPhone 11 replaced this device in the line, but Apple kept the iPhone XR around at a new lower price of $449 for those wanting a better priced Face ID iPhone.

 You'll want an iPhone XR if you're looking for a Face ID enabled iPhone but don't need the latest and greatest chipset or camera technology.
 The iPhone SE and iPhone XR have a lot in common as they both have the same camera sensor and screen technology.

 The iPhone XR starts at $449 for a 64GB model and comes in the following colors: red, white, black, blue, yellow, and coral, but there are many retailers offering iPhone deals that include the XR.

 The iPhone X was Apple's first Face ID enabled iPhone and represented a large change in the lineup going forward.
 It featured an OLED display and dual cameras, telephoto and wide angle, with an all new high price of $999.